Nayarit: Environment

-Nayarit's natural vegetation varies with altitude.
-The coastal lowlands and river valleys were originally covered with tropical dry forest, with many trees that lose their leaves during the dry season.
-The Sinaloan dry forests cover the northern coastal lowlands and extend up the valleys of the San Pedro Mezquital River and Río Grande de Santiago and its tributaries.
+Nayarit's natural vegetation varies with altitude; coastal lowlands and river valleys were, historically, covered with tropical dry forest, containing many native deciduous trees that lost their leaves during the dry seasons.
+The Sinaloan dry forests now cover the northern coastal lowlands, and extend up the valleys of the San Pedro Mezquital River and the Río Grande de Santiago and its tributaries.
 The Jalisco dry forests ecoregion covers coastal Nayarit south of San Blas and the Islas Marías.

-The Marismas Nacionales–San Blas mangroves, a network of coastal lagoons and tidal mangrove forests, extend along the state's northern coast and into adjacent Sinaloa.
+The Marismas Nacionales–San Blas mangroves, a network of coastal Pacific lagoons and tidal mangrove forests, extend along the state's northern coast and into adjacent Sinaloa state.
 The mangroves are home to abundant wildlife, including migratory and resident waterbirds.

-The mountains are home to pine–oak forests, which vary with elevation.
-Oak forests and woodlands grow at lower elevations, interspersed with smaller areas of humid cloud forest in areas of higher rainfall.
-Higher elevations are home to forests of pine and oak, with forests of pine and other conifers at the highest elevations.
+The mountains are home to pine–oak forests, which vary in density with elevation.
+Oak forests and woodlands tend to grow at lower elevations, interspersed with smaller areas of humid cloud forest in areas of higher rainfall.
+The highest elevations contain forests of conifers, pines and oak.

-Nayarit contains hundreds of miles of rain forest in the sierra.
-Its wildlife includes hundreds of bird species including the lilac-crowned amazon (Amazona finschi) and Mexican woodnymph (Thalurania ridgwayi).
-There are also 119 registered species of mammals, including white-tailed deer (Odocoileus virginianus), collared peccary (Dicotyles tajacu), caymans, armadillos and wild felines such as jaguarundi (Puma yagouarundi) and ocelot (Felis pardalis) and many more.
-Unfortunately, most of the rain forest has been exploited, especially around the region of Santa María del Oro.
+Nayarit also contains hundreds of miles of rainforest in the Sierra.
+Its wildlife includes hundreds of bird species, both resident and breeding/migratory populations, including parrots, like the lilac-crowned amazon (Amazona finschi) and numerous hummingbirds, such as the Mexican woodnymph (Thalurania ridgwayi).
+There are also 119 registered species of mammals, including white-tailed deer (Odocoileus virginianus), collared peccary (Dicotyles tajacu), brocket deer (Mazama americana), several types of armadillo, coyote, wild felines such as puma (Felis concolor), jaguarundi (Puma yagouarundi), bobcat or lince rojo, ocelot (Felis pardalis) and many more species.
+Historically, the Mexican wolf, Mexican grizzly bear and jaguar would have been present in the region, as well, though the bears are now extinct; the Mexican wolf and jaguar survive today only in a few fragmented locations, due to decades of hunting and human encroachment on their habitats.
+Most of the rain forest has been exploited, especially around the region of Santa María del Oro.
 The conservation and protection of the rain forest and wildlife of Nayarit is an issue of crucial importance.

 The Islas Marías were designated as the Islas Marías Biosphere Reserve by UNESCO in 2010.